pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 * General demand rose by 14%

  Germany's robot installations accounted for 33% in 2020 which is 22.300 units.
 Because of stronger business and markets in Asia, Germany's demand in robots is projected to grow slowly.
- Installations in the UK rose by 8%.
+ Installations in UK rose by 8%.
 Due to Brexit and Covid causing a employee shortage, their demand for robots is expected to grow strongly.

 #### **USA**